Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Another important issue to think about if you are eating out is to try and make sure the food is served steaming hot and not lukewarm nor cold.
 Also try and avoid too much fast food as they can be high in sugars and saturated fats.

-Limit the intake of caffeine and forgo alcohol (it’s only for a little while) as there is no safe level of alcohol consumption during pregnancy.
+There is no safe level of alcohol consumption during pregnancy, so remove it altogether (it's only for a short while).
 Alcohol consumption during pregnancy has been connected with a range of developmental and growth disorders for babies.
 It also stops the absorption of folic acid and iron and reduces the calcium in your bones.

 Try not to worry about your changing appetite, just take into account the above foods to avoid and try to gain weight at the recommended rate which your doctor or maternity care provider will monitor.